aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 3. `echo "branch-name" > branch.txt`
 4. `echo "email@domain.com" > email.txt` for the admin email address
 5. Run `make pipeline.deploy` from local to "bootstrap" the cdk pipeline for the users branch
-6. Run `infra.deploy` once to deploy the stack, subsequent pushes to git will autodeploy

 ## Local